Robotics startups won’t win without also incorporating AI, as Karakuri’s fundraise shows – TechCrunch

 Karakuri’s technologies also allow restaurants to move away from mass pre-packaged meals and significantly reduce food waste.

-The fundraise is includes investments from Hoxton Ventures, firstminute capital, and Taylor Brothers and will be used to further develop the company’s technology, strengthen its IP base and expand its team for global growth.
+Karakuri has now raised a £7 million seed investment, led by Ocado.
+The fundraise includes investments from Hoxton Ventures, firstminute Capital and Taylor Brothers, and will be used to further develop the company’s technology, strengthen its IP base and expand its team for global growth.

 For Ocado, the investment means it can expand its value proposition in grocery, especially through Ocado Zoom, its new delivery arm.